Sharp Analysis of a Simple Model for Random Forests: Introduction

-\paragraph{Related results.} We now mention a few related results. \citep{scornet2016} slightly altered the definition of random forests so that they could be rewritten as kernel methods.
-For what he called \emph{centered kernel random forests (KeRF)}, where the trees are grown according to the same selection and splitting procedure as centered random forests, \citep[Theorem 1]{scornet2016} showed that these estimators have mean-squared prediction error $ O(n^{-\frac{1}{d\log 2+3}}\log^2 n) $.
-In addition to the computational advantages of centered random forests when $ n $ and $ d $ are moderately sized, note that \prettyref{eq:rate} is strictly better, even when $ S = d $.
-The improved rate \prettyref{eq:rate} is obtained by growing the trees to a shallower depth than the suboptimal depth used by Scornet, and this may explain why he found centered KeRF to empirically outperform centered random forests for certain regression models \citep[Model 1, Figure 5]{scornet2016}.
+\paragraph{Related results.} We now mention a few related results. \cite{scornet2016} slightly altered the definition of random forests so that they could be rewritten as kernel methods. \cite[Theorem 1]{scornet2016} showed that \emph{centered kernel random forests}, where the trees are grown according to the same selection and splitting procedure as centered random forests, have mean squared prediction error $ O(n^{-\frac{1}{d\log 2+3}}\log^2 n) $.
+In addition to the computational advantages of centered random forests when $ n $ and $ d $ are moderately sized, note that \prettyref{eq:rate} is strictly better.
+The improved rate \prettyref{eq:rate} is obtained by growing the trees to a shallower depth than the depth used by Scornet, and this may explain why the author found centered kernel random forests to empirically outperform centered random forests for certain regression models \cite[Model 1, Figure 5]{scornet2016}.

 Other results have been established for function classes with additional smoothness assumptions.
 For example, a multivariate function on $ [0,1]^d $ is of class $ \calC_k([0, 1]^d) $ if all its $ k\Th $ order partial derivatives exist and are bounded on $ [0, 1]^d $.
-Then, for regression functions in $ \calC_2([0, 1]^d) $, \citep[p.
-21]{arlot2014} obtained a similar rate of $ O(n^{-\alpha_S}) $ for $ S = d \geq 4 $ under the so-called \emph{balanced purely random forest (BPRF)} model, where all nodes are split at each stage (in contrast to single splits with centered random forests).
-However, in addition to requiring that the regression function is of class $ \calC_2([0,1]^d) $ (instead of just Lipschitz), it is unclear whether these random forest models adapt to sparsity (i.e., where only a subset of the variables have an effect on the output).
-It would be interesting to see if our new techniques could be used to remove the $ \calC_2([0,1]^d) $ condition so that the same rate also holds for $ \calC_1([0,1]^d) $.
+Then, for regression functions in $ \calC_2([0, 1]^d) $, \cite[p.
+21]{arlot2014} obtained a similar rate of $ O(n^{-\alpha_S}) $ for $ S = d \geq 4 $ under the so-called \emph{balanced purely random forest} model, where all nodes are split at each stage (in contrast to single splits with centered random forests).
+However, in addition to requiring that the regression function is of class $ \calC_2([0,1]^d) $ (instead of just Lipschitz), it is unclear whether these random forest models can be modified to adapt to sparsity.